tuyenta/IoT-MAB/README.md

 nrIntNodes

-number of smart nodes to simulate.
+number of smart nodes to simulate. nrIntNodes must be smaller than nrNodes

 nrBS